-Patronage dividends, or refunds, are the cooperative method of sharing a co-op’s earnings with its members in profitable years.
-As members of the co-op, you also own the profits, and a patronage dividend system allows us to share and reinvest those profits in a transparent, mutually beneficial way.
+Patronage dividends, or refunds, are the cooperative method of sharing a co-op’s earnings with its owners in profitable years.
+As owners of the co-op, you also own the profits, and a patronage dividend system allows us to share and reinvest those profits in a transparent, mutually beneficial way.

 The decision to offer a patronage dividend is made following the end of our yearly financial audit usually in December or January after the close of the prior fiscal year.